On this day, 7 August, in the year 1924, Henry Conrad Trone, my 3rd great-grandfather, passed away.

 Tragically, sometime after the 1860 U.S. Census was enumerated and the end of that year, Henry Conrad Trone’s mother Rebecca Ellen (Erb) Trone died in New Windsor, Carroll, Maryland.
 She was only 35 years old.

-On 12 April 1861, nearly 500 miles away, a shot was fired on Fort Sumter, outside of Charleston, South Carolina.
+Then, on 12 April 1861, nearly 500 miles away, a shot was fired on Fort Sumter, outside of Charleston, South Carolina.
 The War Between the States had begun.
 Western Maryland experienced great upheaval, with sympathies between neighbors and within families split between Union and Confederate causes.

-The Civil War would soon arrived in and around Carroll County, Maryland.
+The Civil War would soon arrive in and around Carroll County, Maryland.
 Neighboring Frederick and Washington Counties were suffered significantly.
 In the beginning of January 1862, the Battle of Hancock (also known as the Romney Campaign) was waged in Washington County, Maryland and across the Potomac River into West Virginia.
 On 14 September 1962, the Battle of South Mountain was waged in Washington and Frederick Counties.
 Then, two days later, on 16 September 1862, the Battle of Antietam, the bloodiest battle of the Civil War, was fought in Washington County, Maryland.

 Following the Battle of Gettysburg, the southern forces retreated.
 From 6-16 July 1863, Washington County experiencing several skirmishes in an around the town of Williamsport.
 During this time, on 8 July 1863, the Battle of Boonsboro was waged in Frederick County, Maryland.